 U – invalid/archives.

 ISO recommends to assign each information container to a common classification for the whole project.
 Classification indicates what type of information is inside.
 It can define for instance a discipline (architecture, construction, ventilation), type of a drawing (model, plan, detail).
-However, it is vital other metadata assigned to this container (unique ID, statuses) are not duplicated by this classification.
+However, it is vital that this classification does not duplicate other metadata assigned to this container (e.g. unique ID, statuses).

 I have presented all that matters in regards to the Common Data Environment process in compliance with ISO 19650.
 My task has been to put it forth briefly, up to the point, and comprehensible.
 I am not so sure about the former (over 2000 words), I hope the latter lives up to your expectations. 🙂 Let me know whether you like this article.
 If so I will deal with other processes described in ISO.